isasilva3/Epidemiologia/README.md

 # Epidemiologia

-This project contains studies relative to the evolution of COVID-19 in the entire world, in United Kingdom in particular and Portugal.
+This project contains studies relative to the evolution of COVID-19 in the entire world, in United Kingdom in particular, and Portugal.
 Some complentary exercices were made related to QGIS, PyQGIS nad SQL.

 ## Notebooks